nixworks/public/news/2014/05/25/european-parliament-election-2014-pvoters-in-21-member-states-of-the-european-union-go-to-the-polls-on-the-final-day-of-voting-far-right.md

 ### [2014-05-25](/news/2014/05/25/index.md)

 # European Parliament election, 2014:Voters in 21 member states of the European Union go to the polls on the final day of voting.
-Far right, hard left{{what?|date=June 2014}} and Eurosceptic parties have performed strongly aided by a weak turnout.
+Far right, hard leftdate=June 2014 and Eurosceptic parties have performed strongly aided by a weak turnout.

 By Luke Baker and Paul Taylor BRUSSELS (Reuters) - Marine Le Pen&#x27;s far right National Front scored a stunning first victory in European Parliament elections in France on Sunday as critics of the European Union registered a continent-wide protest vote against austerity and mass unemployment.
 Without